 As a short-term alternative, Crom also supports text-style commands that start with a bot mention.
 This syntax will stop working at the end of September 2022.

 ?? ...syntax for searching articles won't be supported, but you can use

 @CROM s ...instead.

 It's a decision that comes from Discord.
-At the end of August 2022, Discord will block Crom from reading message text entirely.
+At the end of August 2022, Discord blocked Crom from reading message text entirely.

-Why are you doing this a month before you have to?
+Why did you do this a month before you had to?

 Switching command syntaxes is hard!
-Making this change now gives me the ability to alert users when they type in a text command.
-If I wait until the end of August, Crom will simply stop responding to text commands, and it'll seem like the bot is broken.
+Making this change early gave me the ability to alert users when they type in a text command.
+If I waited until the end of August, Crom would've simply stop responding to text commands, and it would've seemed like the bot was broken.

-At the end of August 2022, Crom will no longer warn users when text commands are used.
+As of August 2022, Crom no longer warns users when text commands are used.